Kentaro Yabuki: Personal life

 Yabuki said he was born in Okayama but "formed [his] personality" in Kōchi.
 Yabuki and his first wife were divorced as of June 2009.
 They have a daughter.
 In August 2015, Yabuki announced in the September 2015 issue of Jump SQ. that he had gotten remarried.
 He is the brother-in-law of fellow manga artist Kenta Shinohara.
 Yabuki has two sons.

+Yabuki was an extra in the 2003 movie Godzilla: Tokyo S.O.S., running through the streets of Roppongi Hills.